baumgach/tue-slurm-helloworld/instructions/singularity-workflow.md

 # Using Slurm with Singularity

-This example contains an example workflow using Singularity which includes instructions on how to build a singularity container and deploying it on the ML Cloud Slurm host.
+This example contains an example workflow using Singularity which includes instructions on how to build a Singularity container and deploying it on the ML Cloud Slurm host.

-In contrast, to the virtual environment workflow (i.e. Conda or virtualenv) the Singularity workflow offers more flexibility for setting up your environment, but it is also arguably a bit more involved and cumbersome to use.
+In contrast, to the [virtual environment workflow](/instructions/virtual-env-workflow.md) (i.e. Conda or virtualenv) the Singularity workflow offers more flexibility for setting up your environment, but it is also arguably a bit more involved and cumbersome to use.

 ## What is Singularity in a nutshell